justajeffy/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/introduction.rst

   a cross-platform multimedia framework that enables the use of audio and video content in PyQt applications.

+- The :mod:`~PyQt4.QtDBus` module.
+This Unix-only module provides classes that support Inter-Process Communication using the D-Bus protocol.

 - The :mod:`~PyQt4.QtDeclarative` module.
 This module provides a declarative framework for building highly dynamic, custom user interfaces using QML.